Telephone numbers in Pakistan

 Telephone numbers in Pakistan are ten digits long.
 Landline numbers and mobile numbers have different structures.
 Geographically fixed landline are prefixed by an area code which varies in length depending on the significance of the place.
-Mobile numbers are prefixed (03) followed by a code indicating the telephone operator.
-The international country code for Pakistan is '+92'.
+Mobile numbers are prefixed followed by a two-digit code indicating the telephone operator.
+The international country code for Pakistan is +92.

 Fixed (landline) numbers

 Area codes in Pakistan are from two to five digits long; the smaller the city, the longer the prefix.
 All the large cities have two-digit codes.

 Smaller towns have a six digit number.
+Azad Jammu and Kashmir has six digit numbers as well.
 Large cities have seven digit numbers.
-Azad Jammu and Kashmir has five digit numbers.
 On 1 July 2009, telephone numbers in Karachi and Lahore were changed from seven digits to eight digits.
 This was accomplished by adding the digit 9 to the beginning of any phone number that started with a 9 (government and semi-government connexions), and adding the digit 3 to any phone numbers that did not start with the number 9.